Has 10 pairs of eyes!

 - Leech therapy is an accepted medical practice.

 The leech’s scientific name is Hirudinea.
 There are over 680 different species or types of leeches.
 Of these, 100 are saltwater leeches, 480 are freshwater and the rest live on land.
 Land-dwelling leeches usually live on the banks of ponds and lakes.
-They are invertebrates who are members of the Annelida phylum, which is the phylum that includes earthworms.
+They are invertebrates that are members of the Annelida phylum, which is the phylum that includes earthworms.

 The scientific name comes from the word hirudin.
 Hirudin is a naturally occurring peptide in the salivary glands of bloodsucking leeches that prevents blood clotting.